 A: Some styles have gone extinct.
 The earliest Martins were made in a variety of sizes and cosmetic trim.
 At one point, Mr. Martin matched one body size with one style of trim.
 Each was assigned a specific price.
 A guitar in Size 1 cost $17 and became known as Style 17.

 Once prices began to rise, the original Style names stuck, but were associated with the specific trim rather than the price.
 These set trim styles eventually began to appear on different sizes.
-Old C. F. died in 1873 but his son and grandsons continued to use and expand upon his methods.
+C. F. Senior died in 1873.
+His son and grandsons continued to use and expand upon his methods.
 By 1900 the current system of Size on one side of the dash and Style on the other was well in place.